J0hann3/SnowCrash/level02/README.md

   Login incorrect
   wwwbugs login:
   ```
-  There is a password `ft_wandrNDRelL0L` but it's not the flag
+This reveals a password-like string, `ft_wandrNDRelL0L`, but it is not the flag.

+Next, analyze the source and destination IPs and payloads:

   ```bash
   > tshark -r /Flag02/level02.pcap -T fields -e ip.src -e ip.dst -e tcp.payload